Search other topics here...

 Often times you will read to leave the amount of 6db headroom in an audio file which you want to export and send to mastering.
 In our modern times that number 6 though is not set in stone and really not all that important too.
 Mastering requirements could very well also tell you to leave 9db of headrom or 12db or, to go the opposite route, to leave only 3db of headroom.
 They could also not even specifiy an amount but rather say "no clipping".

 Bear with me here, I'm never giving answers like "Simply do this and don't worry, it will be fine!".
-I want to you understand the matter and I'm trying to give you insight, so that you could always make your own conclusions or even disagree with me, if my article were suffering from a thinking error.
+I want to you understand the matter and I'm trying to give you insight, so that you could always make your own conclusions or even disagree with me, if my articles were suffering from a thinking error.
 We're all humans here, maybe, just maayybee reptiles.

 If you want to understand why you are reading about headroom at all and of different amounts, here is the principle behind it: In your exported audio file, surely you want a perfect reproduction of what you were mixing/hearing out of your DAW, right ?
 Darn right !
 As a consequence, you never want to process a file that is clipping (peaking above 0db) because it can sound distorted.